 Bank of America’s 2018 Better Money Habits Millennial Report pointed out that those born between 1981 and 1997 are doing just as well or better than older generations when it comes to money management and career confidence.
 Among the findings: 63 percent of millennials are saving, 59 percent feel financially secure, and 73 percent of millennials who have a budget stick to it every month, or most months.
 Millennials also know how to advocate for themselves at work; 80 percent of millennials who asked for a raise in the past two years received one.

 The truth is actually somewhere in between.
-A greater percentage of millennials are living at home than did previous generations, some millennial women aren’t realizing the level of career success of their mothers or their Gen-X peers, and a scary-sounding term, the “millennial disadvantage,” describes the increased income inequality, growing house prices, and lower income mobility that the generation has experienced overall.
+A higher percentage of millennials are living at home than did previous generations, some millennial women don't realize the level of career success of their mothers or their Gen-X peers, and a scary-sounding term, the “millennial disadvantage,” describes the increased income inequality, growing house prices, and lower income mobility that the generation has experienced overall.

 Apps like Wealthfront, Mint, and Acorns have changed the game, connecting people to their budgets and savings like never before, says Connor Swofford, co-founder of Paytronage, a dual-sided marketplace connecting institutional sources of capital to students interested in receiving income share agreements, or ISAs.
 (ISAs differ from a traditional loan in that they have no interest or principal, and your rate is based on your predicted future income.
 An ISA is based on payable years, not a payable amount.)